TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Administrators/Index.rst

 Necessary changes
 """""""""""""""""

-When a pre-FAL installtion is migrated to FAL, this is what needs to be changes (see next chapter about the tools that help you achieve that):
+When a pre-FAL installation is migrated to FAL, this is what needs to be changed (see next chapter about the tools that help you achieve that):

-* Filemounts in the sys_filemounts table need to be migrated
+* File mounts in the sys_filemounts table need to be migrated
 * For every mount point with an absolute path, a new storage is created with the absolute path as base path
-* For every mount point, the sys_file_mount is converted to a new structure where mounts act as "filters" on storages which can be assigned to users
+* For every mount point, the ``sys_file_mount`` record is converted to a new structure where mounts act as "filters" on storages which can be assigned to users

-* A new "Storage" record has been created for you, which mounts the basic "fileadmin/" directory.
+* A new "Storage" record is created by the upgrade wizard which mounts the "fileadmin/" directory in your installation.

-* The media and image fields of the Content and Pages table have been changed to use proper FAL relations.
-This technically means that images have been copied to the fileadmin directory and proper relations made.
+* The media and image fields of the Content and Pages tables have been changed to use proper FAL relations -- technically speaking the images have been copied to the fileadmin directory and proper relations were created.
 This means that:

-  * For each file in fileadmin/, a sys_file record has been created (also called the "index records")
+  * For each new file in fileadmin/, a ``sys_file`` record has been created (also called the "index record")
-  * For each usage of the file from a content element, a relation records has been created (table "sys_file_references") which relates the content record to the index record
+  * For each usage of the file from a content element, a relation record has been created (table ``sys_file_reference``) which relates the content record to the index record.
+This also includes overlays from the content element for the image title, description and alternative text, plus the file links

+* extensions have to be made compatible (they will still work with the backwards-compatibility layer, but this layer is just a transitional tool and will be removed in the future)